British Columbia Highway 99: King George Highway

 The modern-day highways between the Peace Arch Border Crossing and New Westminster generally follow the Semiahmoo Trail, an overland route used by indigenous Coast Salish peoples that was later adopted by fur traders and early non-indigenous Fraser Valley settlers in the 1860s.
 The trail was replaced with a wagon road that was completed by the provincial government in 1879.
 The Pacific Highway was later built in the 1910s to connect Vancouver to Seattle and the rest of the U.S. West Coast and marked by the Peace Arch, a monument dedicated in 1921 to commemorate the Treaty of Ghent.
-The highway was later numbered U.S. Route 99 in Washington and "Route R" in British Columbia.
+The highway was later given number designations: U.S. Route 99 in Washington was created as part of the United States Numbered Highway System in 1926; and "Route R" in British Columbia was created in the 1930s.

 Construction of a modern highway to link Vancouver with the U.S. border, initially named the Peace Arch Highway, began in 1931 with the establishment of a work camp in Surrey.
 The new highway would bypass a hilly section of the Pacific Highway south of Kingsway in Cloverdale and be built with future expansion to four lanes.
 The city of Burnaby later began planning for a new corridor to parallel Kingsway in lieu of widening the existing street, which was followed by a plan by New Westminster to improve its section of the highway; local officials in Delta requested the construction of a new highway to link the Peace Arch to Ladner and Lulu Island (modern-day Richmond).
 By July 1938, construction on all sections of the 14 mi highway between the Peace Arch and the Pattullo Bridge into New Westminster was underway.
 The first sections of the unpaved highway were opened in June 1939 and the gravel surfacing was completed from the Nicomekl River to New Westminster in October.

 The new roadway was renamed for King George VI and numbered Highway 99 by the provincial government to match U.S. Route 99 to the south; a special purple-and-gold highway shield with the letters "G.R." was designed for Highway 99.
 The 17 mi King George VI Highway was dedicated by the provincial government at the Peace Arch on October 16, 1940, and cost $800,000 to construct.
 It had two fully paved lanes and featured a maximum grade of 4 percent between the U.S. border and the Pattullo Bridge.
 Highway 99 continued northwest on Kingsway, which it shared with Highway 1, through New Westminster to Downtown Vancouver and ended at the edge of Stanley Park.